aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Comparison channel
      - Show information about a second channel in the same region.
 If the channel exists a background and signal intensity estimate is made for the second channel.
 The background uses the minimum average value of the four edges of the fit region.
 The intensity uses a weighted mean of the fit region above the background.
 The weights use the normalised Gaussian function of the fitted spot.

+       The comparison computes a correlation between the two channels in a 2n+1 box.
+The mean of all pixels within a circle of the analysis radius is computed and also the radial mean at pixel increments, i.e. rings around the spot centre.

+   * - Analysis Radius
+     - The radius for analysis in the second channel.

 .. index:: Advanced Spot Fit Settings